Irish galley: Characteristics

 There is pictorial evidence that by the end of the sixteenth century similar influences may have affected the design of the Scottish galley.
-A carving made at Arasaig in 1641 shows a vessel with a lowered stem and stern.
-Bartlett's map (referred to above) shows "fleetes of the Redshanks [Highlanders] of Cantyre" carrying what resembles a lugsail on a sloping yard arm, with a small cabin at the stern projecting backwards.
+A carving made at Arisaig in 1641 shows a vessel with a lowered stem and stern.
+Bartlett's map (referred to above) shows "fleetes of the Redshanks [Highlanders] of Cantyre" carrying what resembles a lugsail on a sloping yard, with a small cabin at the stern projecting backwards.
 Two Clanranald seals attached to documents dated 1572 show a birlinn with raised decks at stem and stern, a motif repeated in later heraldic devices.
 If such changes occurred, it is possible that they reflect (as in Ireland) influences from the south-east and ultimately from the Mediterranean.

 Construction

-It is reasonable to assume that galleys in both Western Scotland and the West of Ireland were built in accordance with well-established shipwrights' techniques of north-west Europe, of which the Norse were major exponents.
+It is reasonable to assume that galleys in both western Scotland and the West of Ireland were built in accordance with well-established shipwrights' techniques of north-west Europe, of which the Norse were major exponents.
 There was extensive Norse settlement both on the west coast of Scotland and around the coasts of Ireland.
-Norse shipwrights attached both the stem and stern to the keel with scarfed joints, the hull itself being clinker-built with iron nails.
+Norse shipwrights attached both the stem and stern to the keel with scarf joints, the hull itself being clinker-built with iron nails.
 Ribs were attached to the strakes with cords or trenails, and thwarts installed.
 The mast was then inserted in the mast step.
 The stem and stern posts would have notches to receive the ends of planks, and knees secured the thwarts.

 Certain images of Scottish ships appear to show vessels built in accordance with these techniques.
-They were clinker-built, open-decked amidships, single-masted and oared, the major difference being that, unlike Norse ships of the classical period, they had a rudder attached to a steep transom.
+They were clinker-built, open-decked amidships, single-masted and oared.
+The major difference is that, unlike Norse ships of the classical period, they had a rudder attached to a steep transom.
 From the evidence available, it is likely that Irish galleys resembled their Scottish equivalents in their basic construction, rigging, steering and means of propulsion, though in both cases allowance must be made for advances in design (see previous section).